apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mass.
-State Police recruit's death: What we know about the investigation**
+**A pipeline has exploded and is on fire in a Houston suburb, forcing evacuations**

-You can read more about it [here](https://www.nbcboston.com/news/local/massachusetts-state-police-recruits-death-what-we-know-about-the-investigation/3489726/).
+You can read more about it [here](https://abcnews.go.com/US/wireStory/pipeline-exploded-fire-houston-suburb-forcing-evacuations-113730500).

 ## Requirements
 - Python 3.8